richardjharris/richardjharris.github.io/pages/2022-04-25-1000-bottles-of-wine.md

         # enumerate(wines) gives us a numbering from 0 to 999.
 We then convert
         # to binary.
         # The first wine is 0 (binary 0000000000) - nobody drinks it.
         # The second is 1 (binary 0000000001).
-Reading frm right to left, only
+Reading from right to left, only
         #  the first servant will drink it.
         # The last wine 999 is 1111101000 in binary.
 Reading from right to
         # left, servants 4,6,7,8,9 and 10 will drink it.